yuuiwqy622/bi-bap/README.md

 Scripts:
 `fid.py` calulates FID of generated images
-`inception_scores.py` calculates IS of generated images `show_real_vs_fake.py` creates a figure with both real and fake images for comparison
+`inception_scores.py` calculates IS of generated images
+`show_real_vs_fake.py` creates a figure with both real and fake images for visual assessment